-- 1. Additional clarification may be requested from any party to the complaint. - 2.
-Arrangements may be made to inspect drawings as appropriate. - 3.
-Arrangements may be made for interviews with the Complainant and/or the OAA member.
+- additional clarification may be requested from any party to the complaint; - arrangements may be made to inspect drawings as appropriate; and/or - arrangements may be made for interviews with the complainant and/or the OAA member.
 Interviews are only held when the Committee determines it is necessary.